BlueCorallite/minecraft-linux/README.md

 # minecraft-linux
-Script to download and install Minecraft for Linux distros not officially supported via the tarball package.
+Script to download and install Minecraft Java for Linux distros not officially supported via the tarball package.